nukopian/DBIx-Squirrel/README.md

 - `$buffer_size`

     The current size of the results buffer.
-That is, the current maximum number of results that are processed and ready to fetch after a single database read.
+That is, the current maximum number of results that are processed and ready to fetch after each trip to the database.

 - `$slice`